 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the financial statements in accordance with international accounting standards in conformity with the Companies Act 2006.
+Under that law the Directors have elected to prepare the Group and Company financial statements in accordance with UK-adopted international accounting standards.

 Under Company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.